 Students who successfully complete a two-year technical education program will earn the Associate in Applied Science degree.
 Students who complete the Arts and Sciences program will earn the Associate in Arts degree.
-The Diploma is awarded to students who satisfactorily complete a one-year vocational program.
-Students who satisfactorily complete programs of less than a year in length are awarded a Certificate.
+The Diploma is awarded to students who satisfactorily complete a one-year vocational program or the general education core for the Arts and Sciences program.
+Students who satisfactorily complete programs of study less than a year in length are awarded a Certificate.

-A student is scholastically eligible for graduation when he/she has satisfied the specific requirements of the college and the program in which he/she is enrolled, completed a minimum of 25% of required hours in residence at RCCC, and has earned a program gradepoint average of at least 2.0.
+A student is scholastically eligible for graduation when he/she has satisfied the specific requirements of the college and the program for which he/she is enrolled, completed a minimum of 25% of required hours in residence at RCCC, and has earned a program gradepoint average of at least 2.0.

-A student may graduate under the catalog he/she initially enrolled under or the current catalog.
+A student may graduate using the catalog under which he/she initially enrolled or the current catalog.
 A student not enrolled for 12 consecutive months (or more) will re-enter under the current catalog.